 (from the web site www.museofineguerradongo.it)

 Contingent entrance to avoid gatherings and directional route with a maximum stay of 50 minutes.
-It's recommended to book the visit indicating the day, time of arrival and number of visitors.
-You can send an email to email@example.com or a message on WhatsApp +39 335 8005692 by 3pm on the day before the visit.
+Those who book by mail (firstname.lastname@example.org) by 3pm on the day before the visit will have priority over the entrance.

 Adults: € 5,00